Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 * d) `R1(config-router)#network 172.20.0.0 0.3.255.255`
 ![EIGRP wildcard mask](./img2/eigrp-wildcard-mask-quiz.png)
 ### EIGRP Metric
 R1 wants to contact a host in the LAN connected to R4 (192.168.4.0/24).
-The route taken is through R2 dues to a lower metric value.
+The route taken is through R2 due to a lower metric value.
 ![EIGRP Metric](./img2/eigrp-metric.png)
 * By default, EIGRP used **bandwidth** and **delay** to calculate *metric*.
 	* ([K1 * bandwidth + (K2 * bandwidth) / (256 - load) + K3 * delay] * [K5 / (reliability + K4)]) * 256